Fact checked by Jonathan Eilenberg, CPE

 Another major difference?
 For afghan blankets, there’s no standardized size!
 Their dimensions vary based on your bed size or needs.
 Commonly, you’ll find afghans at 50 inches by 65 inches, or miniature versions called “lapghans” at 36 inches by 48 inches.4

 We know the average throw blanket comes out to 50 inches by 60 inches.
 But that’s not a definite rule.
-Our Casper Throw Blanket comes in at 50 inches by 70 inches—that way, everyone’s toes stay warm.
-You might see throw blankets in these sizes, as well:
+Our Casper Wool Plaid Throw Blanket comes in at 50 inches by 70 inches—that way, everyone’s toes stay warm.
+You might see standard throw blankets in these sizes, as well:

 However—a general rule is that throw blankets are never big enough to cover your entire body for sleep.
-They are meant for partial coverage or decorative purposes.
+They are meant to be the perfect size for partial coverage or decorative purposes.

 If using a blanket exclusively on your bed or for sleep, consider sizing it to your bed’s dimensions.
 It then can function as both a layer and a separate piece—two birds, one standardized size.